AI The Docs 2025

 Smarter Search: How RAG Pipelines Help Navigate Complex Documentation

-Beyond Style Guides: Using AI to Automate Documentation Maintenance
+Beyond Style Guides: Using AI (and other things) to Automate Documentation Maintenance

 Specs Are Docs Now: Designing OpenAPI for Agentic Interfaces